Notice of Privacy Practices

 Therefore, this notice applies to:

-- All CRMC employees, volunteers, and students of specific educational programs.
+Ø All CRHS employees, volunteers, and students of specific educational programs.

-- Business associates of CRMC, such as businesses, health care professionals and/or employees who are contracted to provide CRMC facility-based services.
-To protect your information, we require the business associate and their employees to appropriately safeguard your information.
-Examples: pathology, emergency, information system services, and doctors who are employed to direct certain patient care programs.
+Ø Business associates and business associate subcontractors of CRHS, such as businesses, health care professionals and/or employees who are contracted to provide CRHS facility-based services.
+To protect your information, we require the business associate, business associate subcontractors and their employees to appropriately safeguard your information.
+Examples: pathology, emergency, information system service, and doctors who are employed to direct certain patient care programs.
+Our hospital system maintains Business Associate Agreements with all affiliates who create, transmit or maintain your Personal Health Information.
+These Business Associates are held to the highest privacy standards as CRHS.

-- Any doctor or health care professional who is part of CRMC's organized health care arrangement.
-To be included in this arrangement, a doctor or health care professional must (1) be a "covered entity" under the Federal Privacy Regulation 45 CFR Part 160, (2) have medical staff privileges or been authorized to participate in patient care by the Medical Staff and CRMC Board of Trustees, and (3) have agreed to participate in the arrangement.
+Ø Any doctor or health care professional who is part of CRHS’s organized health care arrangement.
+To be included in this arrangement, a doctor or health care professional must (1) be a “covered entity” under the Federal Privacy Regulation 45 CFR Part 160, (2) have medical staff privileges or been authorized to participate in patient care by the Medical Staff and CRHS Board of Trustees, and (3) have agreed to participate in the arrangement.

-We understand that medical information about you and your health is personal.
-We are committed to protecting medical information about you.
-We create a record of the care and services you receive at CRMC.
+We respect the confidentiality of your health information and recognize that information about your health is personal.
+We are committed to protecting medical information about you and to informing you of your rights regarding such information. .
+We create a record of the care and services you each time you receive care at CRHS.
+This protected health information generally includes information that we create or receive that identifies you and your past, present or future health status or care or the provision of or payment for that health care.
 We need this record to provide you with quality care and to comply with certain legal requirements.
-This notice applies to all of the records of your care created or retained by CRMC, whether made by CRMC personnel or your personal doctor.
+This notice applies to all of the records of your care created or retained by CRHS, whether made by CRHS personnel or your personal doctor.

 This notice will tell you about the ways in which we may use and disclose medical information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.